Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

-## Modelling Airnbs Property Listing Dataset Project
+## Modelling Airbnb Property Listing Dataset Project
 &nbsp;

-The aim of this project is to utilise selenium webdriver and python methods to scrape text and image data from web html links of a chosen website and upload the python script and associated data onto dockerhub.
-The first step is to choose a website to scrape.
-It was descided to scrape text and image data of manga books on www.waterstones.com/ <br />
+The aim of this project is to develop a framework for a wide range of machine learning models that can be applied to various datasets.
+The main dataset used is the
+Airbnb property listing dataset.<br />

 &nbsp;